No. 9 FSU beats No. 7 Duke for record 12th straight win

 In his first true road game since coming back from a suspension, Duke's Grayson Allen heard several profanity-laced chants from FSU's student section, and there were a handful of signs about tripping opposing players.
 One of those incidents last season was against Rathan-Mayes, drawing a reprimand from the ACC.

-Allen, who scored just nine points, was slightly injured with 5:35 remaining and did not return.
+Allen, who scored just nine points, suffered a blow to the head battling for a loose ball with 5:36 remaining and did not return.

-Duke: Senior forward Amile Jefferson was sidelined by a bone bruise on his right foot from last Saturday's win over Boston College.
-Senior Matt Jones got the start as the Blue Devils went with three guards, but they were dominated in the paint by the Seminoles.
+''We played hard and fought,'' Allen said. ''They just made a run at the end when we were trying to press.
+They beat our press and extended the lead.''

+Rathan-Mayes said the matchup was personal to him because of what happened last year.

 UP NEXT